-- 162(1) At least once every four years, the Lieutenant Governor in Council shall appoint a committee of review consisting of at least five persons to review and report on all matters concerning this Act, the regulations and the administration of this Act and the regulations. - (2) The Lieutenant Governor in Council shall: - (a) designate one of the members of the committee to be chairperson of the committee and another member to be acting chairperson; and - (b) specify the number of members that constitutes a quorum. - (3) The membership of the committee of review must include equal representation by employers and labour organizations. - (4) The members of the committee of review, other than those who are members of the public service, are to be paid any compensation for their services that the Lieutenant Governor in Council may determine. - (5) The members of the committee of review are entitled to be reimbursed for their expenses at rates payable to members of the public service of Saskatchewan. - (6) The minister shall provide any technical, clerical and other assistance that the committee of review may require. - (7) The chairperson of the committee of review, or in the chairperson's absence the acting chairperson, has the powers of a commissioner pursuant to The Public Inquiries Act. - (8) The committee of review is not bound by the rules of evidence and may receive and accept any evidence and information under oath or by affidavit or otherwise that it considers proper.
+- 162(1) The Lieutenant Governor in Council shall appoint a committee of review consisting of at least five persons to review and report on all matters concerning this Act, the regulations and the administration of this Act and the regulations. - (1.1) For the purposes of subsection (1), a committee of review shall be appointed within five years of receipt of the previous committee of review's report by the minister. - (2) The Lieutenant Governor in Council shall: - (a) designate one of the members of the committee to be chairperson of the committee and another member to be acting chairperson; and - (b) specify the number of members that constitutes a quorum. - (3) The membership of the committee of review must include equal representation by employers and labour organizations. - (4) The members of the committee of review, other than those who are members of the public service, are to be paid any compensation for their services that the Lieutenant Governor in Council may determine. - (5) The members of the committee of review are entitled to be reimbursed for their expenses at rates payable to members of the public service of Saskatchewan. - (6) The minister shall provide any technical, clerical and other assistance that the committee of review may require. - (7) The chairperson of the committee of review, or in the chairperson's absence the acting chairperson, has the powers of a commissioner pursuant to The Public Inquiries Act. - (8) The committee of review is not bound by the rules of evidence and may receive and accept any evidence and information under oath or by affidavit or otherwise that it considers proper.